sagemath/sagewiki_to_gh-2022-10-10/reu/2011/schedule.md

 == Friday, June 24 ==
   * 10am in the Sage lab for status reports and planning.
   * Here's a table of isogenies.
 They were computed using just the ap values, and still include some really really big isogenies: [[attachment:IsogenyTable4.txt]] -- it corresponds to the curves in this table: [[attachment:matched.txt]].
 This version does not have spaces in the isogenies column.
+  * Computed some isogeny graphs for specific curves using division polynomials.
+Task: Find an algorithm to do the same.
+  *

 = Week 2 =